StartSWest/erlang_chat_test/README.md

 ### 1. Pre-Requirements

 - Make sure erlang is installed and in path. http://www.erlang.org/downloads

-  NOTE: You can test it type *erl* in the terminal of your operating system.
+  NOTE: You can test it by typing *erl* in the terminal of your operating system.

 ### 2. Downloading the test and compiling the sources.